ivanpravdin/Extreme_School_Calculator/README.md

 ## Study Hours
 Study Hours function will display you the essential information based on your year.
-In order to get information about Study Hours, please, choose option №2 and write down your year.
+In order to get information about Study Hours, please, choose option №2 and write down your year of study.

 ## Sleeping calculator
 Sleeping calculator will help you to calculate when you should go to bed or when you should wake up.